-The Florida legislature has enacted varying degrees of theft charges with different maximum penalties.
-Any theft charge, from misdemeanor shoplifting to a felony grand theft, is considered “a crime of dishonesty.”
+Despite this change in the threshold, Florida still has very harsh penalties for theft crimes.
+Any theft crime, from misdemeanor shoplifting to a felony grand theft, is severe because it is considered a “crime of dishonesty.”

 Additionally, prior convictions for theft can increase the sentence if you are caught re-offending.
-In certain types of cases, any subsequent charges can be enhanced based on a prior conviction.
+In certain cases, any subsequent charges can be enhanced based on a prior conviction.

 Attorneys for Theft Crimes in Tampa, FL

-Most individuals charged with theft are considered “first-time offenders” with no prior record.
-The attorneys at the Sammis Law Firm have represented both women and men on a variety of different types of theft charges.
+The attorneys at Sammis Law Firm have represented women and men on various theft charges.
 We fight each charge to protect our client at each stage of the case.

-We represent clients throughout Hillsborough County, and the surrounding counties in the Tampa Bay area including Pinellas County, Pasco County, Hernando County and Polk County, FL.
+We represent clients for theft crimes throughout Hillsborough County and the surrounding counties in the Tampa Bay area, including Pinellas County, Pasco County, Hernando County, and Polk County, FL.

 Protecting Yourself After a Theft Accusation in Florida

 False accusations for theft offenses can occur for numerous reasons.
-If you have been falsely accused of any theft offense, you should act quickly to have an attorney address the issue before a filing decision is made by the State Attorney’s Office.
+If you have been falsely accused of any theft offense, you should act quickly to have an attorney address the issue before the State Attorney’s Office makes a filing decision.

-For instance, in rare cases, a shoplifting charge can result from an accidental taking when the person became distracted.
-Even in those rare cases in which the law enforcement officer believes that the shopper took the item by mistake, the officer will usually go ahead with making the arrest.
+For instance, in some cases, a shoplifting charge can result from an accidental taking when the person became distracted.
+Even in those rare cases in which the law enforcement officer believes that the shopper took the item by mistake, the officer will usually proceed with making the arrest.